danielsuo/turkey/README.md

 # Turkey

 ## TODO
-- Confirm results on c4.8xlarge
 - Paper outline
 - Understand difference in performance for different levels of parallelism
 - Understand Intel TBB
-- Design interface between TBB and scheduler
+- Design interface between TBB and coordinator
-- Implement and integrate scheduler with TBB
+- Implement and integrate coordinator with TBB
+- Integrate TBB into applications
 - Evaluations
 - ...
 - Profit

 ## Completed
+- Confirm results on c4.8xlarge
 - Understand mix of applications, rather than just a single application
 - Logging
 - Lock-free data structures